-Germany take on Finland in Group B
+Germany secure dominant win over Finland

 Post update

 Attempt blocked.
-Klara Bühl (Germany) right footed shot from the left side of the box is blocked.
-Assisted by Svenja Huth.
+Tabea Waßmuth (Germany) left footed shot from outside the box is blocked.
+Assisted by Alexandra Popp.

 Post update